a-b-street/docs/book/src/dev/README.md

 files that have changed.

 You can also opt into downloading updates for more cities by editing `data/player/data.json`.
-In the main UI, there's a button to download more cities that will help you manage this config file.

-If you want to opt into absolutely everything:
-`cargo run --bin updater -- --opt-into-all > data/player/data.json`
+If you want to opt into absolutely everything: `cargo run --bin updater -- --opt-into-all > data/player/data.json`

+You can download new cities using the UI directly, but currently running the updater tool will not recognize these and delete them.
+Easy fix if somebody hits this...

 ## Building map data